 2. Do Not Confuse Your Kid

-You can narrate the story of Saint Nicholas to your kid, do not let her confuse the Saint with Santa.
+You can narrate the story of Saint Nicholas to your kid, and also clarify any confusion she could have between ‘Saint’ and ‘Santa’.
 You need to tell your kid that Saint Nicholas propagated selfless love and laid emphasis on helping the less fortunate, whereas Santa is merely a fictional character.

 3. Plan It Early